Michaelangel007/truth_and_lies_of_the_genealogy_of_jesus/README.md

 | 56 |                              |(3:23) Joseph                |
 | 57 |                              |(3:23) Jesus                 |

-If there is a _historical reasons_ for the **NON-HISTORICAL** genealogy being included then **what is it?**
+If there is a **NON-HISTORICAL** _reason_ for the **FALSE HISTORICAL** genealogy being included then **what is it?**

 ## The Point

+We need to go back to fundamentals.

-HOW does knowing this **useless statistic** of 3 x 14 generations help you in your salvation???
+Q. HOW does knowing this **useless statistic** of 3 x 14 generations help you in your salvation???

 That is, _WHY_ is this number, 14, even listed, THREE, times?
 Why is 3 x 14 = 42 **implied** in a list of **only 41 names** but in reality there are 45 names??

-We are explicitly told the answer why in Matthew 13:13 by Yeshua/Jesus:
+A. We are explicitly told the answer to why this was included via Matthew 13:13 by Yeshua/Jesus:

 > This is why I speak to them in parables: "Though seeing, they do not see; though hearing, they do not hear or understand.

 It becomes blatantly obvious that the `Literal` is NOT the point -- for those that take the time to actually SEE.
 They discover that the Bible is draped in the cloak of history and sprinkled with many clues of "WAKE UP".
 There is MUCH more then "just" a literal story.
-The Bible is **rich with symbolism:**
+The Bible is filled **rich with symbolism:**

 * The Tree of Life has 12 fruits.
 (Revelation 22:2)
 * There were 12 disciples,